sdtemple/isweep/docs/source/usage.rst

 For nondiploidy, you should set ploidy to be 1 in all configuration files.
 For modeling hard sweeps, you should make sure that your Ne file is scaled by the ploidy.
 For example, if your Ne file is w.r.t. the number of tetraploids, you should multiply the discrete Ne's by 4.
 Moreover, the sweep model will assume the formulas for haploid genic selection.

-We are not experts in nondiploidy.
+I am not an expert in nondiploidy.
 This cheat code may not be reasonable for your data.

 Other considerations
 ------------